AdaSupport/docs/ada-android-sdk.md

 ## Error Handling
 If the Webview fails to load within the timeout period (default is 30000 milliseconds) you may want to handle this as an error.
-You can set this up by setting `webViewLoadingErrorCallback` to `AdaEmbedView`.
+To do this you can set `webViewLoadingErrorCallback` by passing the callback to `AdaEmbedView` using a lambda expression to set the property.
 This function will be called if there was an error loading the webview or if it didn't finish loading in the specified timeout period.

 **Example:**
 ```kotlin